 Type 1 or 2 diabetes in pregnancy

-If you have type 1 or type 2 diabetes and thinking about having a baby, it’s important to talk to your healthcare team.
-There are risks in every pregnancy, but if you have type 1 or 2 diabetes the risks are higher for both the mother and the baby.
-No one can avoid these risks completely, but you can reduce them if your pregnancy is carefully planned.
+If you have type 1 or type 2 diabetes and you’re thinking about having a baby, talk to your healthcare team.
+This is important because, while there are risks in every pregnancy, if you have diabetes the risks are higher for both you and your baby.
+No one can avoid these risks completely, but you can make your pregnancy safer if it is carefully planned and managed.

 Pregnancy and diabetes